factmaven/disable-blogging/README.md

 **Note**: This needs to be done every time the plugin updates.

-### I notice that there are still some blogging functions that I still see
+### I notice that there are still some blogging functions on WordPress, such as (insert_blogging_function_here)
-This plugin tries its best to disable all related features, if something is missed.
-Please mention it in our [Support forum](https://wordpress.org/support/plugin/disable-blogging)
+This plugin tries its best to disable all blogging related features, if something is missed, please mention it in our [support forum](https://wordpress.org/support/plugin/disable-blogging).

 ## Changelog
 ### 1.1.0
-* 00/00/16
+* 05/31/16
-* Updated `readme.txt` and added `README.md` (GitHub)
+* Updated `readme.txt`
 * Added plugin meta links
 * Removes "Howdy," from the admin bar
 * Hide certain fields from user profile